ahtishamnadeem/AI-Agents-OpenAi-SDK-Giaic/README.md

 # 🎯 Multi-Agent AI Projects

-This repository contains three specialized **AI Agents** built with the OpenAI/Gemini Agent SDK and Chainlit.
+This repository contains four specialized **AI Agents** built with the OpenAI/Gemini Agent SDK and Chainlit.
 Each project demonstrates how to design and run domain-specific agents with **handoffs, tools, and interactive chat**.

 ---